Rader/gostate/README.md

-# gostate
+# grpcdemo
-A state machine in GO
+A simle grpc demo project in Go